 Ink is precious.
 And it's expensive.
 I often find during a long printing session that I've spread out across my glass desk by about 30cm as I'm continually adding, rolling and re-rolling ink.
 It's a necessary step but you'd be surprised how much ink you use by spreading out so much.

 In part one of 'top tips for new linocut printmakers' that can be found here, I talked about using a trusty palette knife to scrape ink off at the end of a printing session to aid clean up.
-This palette knife trick can also be used whilst you're printing (providing your ink isn't hairy/dusty/a colour gradient!).
+This palette knife trick can also be used whilst you're printing.
 The photographs below show the steps for essentially gathering up your ink ready to be used again and not wasted if you've rolled it out too thin.

 Test and check

 Most people find one of the trickiest aspects of linocut printing is printing solid blocks of ink.
 Apart from the age old saying practise makes perfect, which most definitely applies here too, testing and checking is one of the ways you can ensure that your ink coverage is as solid as possible.

 It can be super daunting at first when you start printing by hand but there is an easy solution, as illustrated in the photograph below.
 You slowly and carefully peel back the paper to see where you've rubbed with your baren or wooden spoon.
 You'll then be able to see if your ink coverage is solid and if you're on the right track.
 The trick here is not to let the paper slip.
 Even one millimetre of slippage will be very visible on your paper so you need to keep one hand or tool on the paper to keep it steady and be sure not to peel back too far as you still want the ink to grip the paper and hold it in place.

 You can repeat this process as many times as you like until you are confident you have the desired coverage of your paper.